 Have you always wanted to grill a ribeye steak at home, but have been a little intimidated?
 Well, you are definitely not alone on this one.
 More than a few have endeavored to grill this premium steak at home with some pretty disastrous results.

-The crown jewel of the menu in any steakhouse, the ribeye is one of the most coveted cuts of meat.
+The crown jewel of the menu in any steakhouse, the perfect steak of thick ribeye, and it is one of the most coveted cuts of meat.

 When it is well prepared, there is nothing quite like a ribeye steak.